Teleamazonas: History

 Teleamazonas was created from the sale of frequencies that belonged to HCJB-TV, owned by the HCJB radio ministry, in April 1972, to Antonio Granda Centeno.
 The color equipment used arrived in February 1973, becoming the first network to broadcast in color when launched.
 Experimental color broadcasts started on November 5, 1973 under the new owner and began regular broadcasts on February 22, 1974, as the first network with color television transmissions in Ecuador, positioning itself as the fourth country in Latin America, behind Brazil, the Dominican Republic and Mexico, to introduce the technology.
 Its headquarters and main studios are located in Quito.
 Teleamazonas got the most powerful microwave radio relay, acquired the first mobile television unit, and built in Guayaquil the biggest self-supported antenna.
 From the start, it was the first ever color TV station in Spanish-speaking Latin America, a move that would inspire its neighboring countries to make the switch to color TV.
 Its signals were also received in border areas of Peru.

 In addition, the network made history as Ecuador's first true national network - while the Quito station had been opened during its first weeks, plans were underway to build a number of transmitter towers to relay programming to the provinces as well as to Guayaquil in the south as well as dedicated studios for regional news bureaus.
 In 1978, the station was shut down for a week during the government of Guillermo Rodríguez Lara, following controversial comments in its newscast, 24 Horas.
 Diego Oquendo was its director, having arrived due to the network's connections with the El Tiempo newspaper (which Antonio Granda Centeno also owned), becoming a national figure.
 Since the beginning, Teleamazonas was the most technologically advanced network in Ecuador.
+By 1976, it aimed to enter the city of Cuenca by using channel 3, which was occupied by Canal 3 Ciudad de Cuenca; an agreement was settled between the two parties in 1979 enabling the local station to broadcast on channel 2 and the Teleamazonas relay on channel 11.
 The first mobile unit was installed in 1981, enabling the station to broadcast soccer matches and bullfighting events.
 In 1984, the network created Ecuador's first television miniseries, El teniente Parodi.